avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ### Is there an interest to keep historical information about the validator set on the manager chain?

 The functions `getValidation` and `getValidatorValidations` would allow to retrieve historical information about the validator set directly from state, notably each validator's performance (uptime) during past validations.
-If we don't keep track of the historical information in the `Manager` contract, this information will still be available in archive nodes and offchain tools (e.g. explorers).
+If we don't keep track of the historical information in the `ACP99Manager` contract, this information will still be available in archive nodes and offchain tools (e.g. explorers).

 ### Should uptime be tracked for each `ValidationPeriod`?

 Currently, the `ValidatorUptimeInfo` struct contains the total uptime of a validator during a validation.
 This means that the uptime is tracked for the entire validation, not for each period.

 If we want to track the uptime for each period, we need to figure out how the uptime tracked by the VM can diverge from the validation periods as tracked on the P-Chain.
-There is indeed a delay between the time the `ValidationPeriod` is ended in the `Manager` state (validator weight set to `0`) and the time the P-Chain registers the weight update.
+There is indeed a delay between the time the `ValidationPeriod` is ended in the `ACP99Manager` state (validator weight set to `0`) and the time the P-Chain registers the weight update.

 ### Is an upgradeable architecture more appropriate?

-The Teleporter team has been working on its own implementation of a `ValidatorManager` contract that is based on abstract and upgradeable contracts.
+The Teleporter team has been working on its own implementation of a `ValidatorManager` contract in the [teleporter](https://github.com/ava-labs/teleporter/blob/main/contracts/validator-manager/ValidatorManager.sol) repository that is based on abstract and upgradeable contracts.

+### Should the `ACP99Manager` include a churn control mechanism?

+The Teleporter team implentation of the `ValidatorManager` contract includes a churn control mechanism that prevents too much weight from being added or removed from the validator set in a short amount of time.

 ### How could we name “Security Modules”?